mahendra-shinde/java-21-development/demos/Demo09/Readme.md

 # Expects results 12500

 java demo09.Main2 500 + two
-# Expected an error with "Try again" message
+# Expected an error with "TWO " invalid number, assumes ZERO
+# Result would be 500
 ```

 ## Demo 3 : Reusable method to convert number, but it delays / postpone exception handling to main method using `throws` clause.